Komiks Presents: Tiny Tony

-Tiny Tony is a Philippine fantasy series on ABS-CBN adapted from the creation of Mars Ravelo.
-It's the third installment of the anthology Mars Ravelo's Komiks Presents.
-It is directed by Dondon Santos.
-It is based on Mars Ravelo's Pinoy superheroes and follows the success of the Kapitan Boom and Varga series.
+Tiny Tony is a Philippine television drama fantasy series broadcast by ABS-CBN.
+This series is based on the comic strip at the same title by Mars Ravelo, the series is the fifth installment of Komiks.
+Directed by Dondon S. Santos, it stars John Prats.
+It aired on the network's Saturday evening line up from October 18 to December 13, 2008, replacing Komiks Presents: Varga and was replaced by Komiks Presents: Dragonna.
 The Ravelos commissioned Reno Maniquis some years back to re-design Captain Barbell, Flash Bomba and Tiny Tony's costumes for modern times.

 Plot

 A science prodigy with mathematical aptitude, Tony (John Prats) is a nerd who dreams of making a difference in society.
 Tony is a simple guy who after a freak accident is transformed from a normal person to a tiny superhero.
 One day he meets an accident which literally causes him to become small.
 Will Tony ever return to his normal size?
 Or will he forever be Tiny Tony?

 Synopsis

 Anthony “Tony” Aniscol (John Prats) was single-handedly raised by his Nanay Eden (Susan Africa).
 Because of his superior intelligence, Tony got his PhD at a young age and was taken in by scientist Dr. Morgan Peralta (Pen Medina) as a laboratory assistant.
-While Tony becomes friends with Dr. Morgan’s daughter Michelle (Alex Gonzaga), he is despised by the doctor’s son Joaquin (Coco Martin).
+While Tony becomes friends with Dr. Morgan's daughter Michelle (Alex Gonzaga), he is despised by the doctor's son Joaquin (Coco Martin).
 After a laboratory accident kills Dr. Morgan, Tony finds himself shrunk to a mere six inches.
 While he struggles to get back to normal, Tony must face enemies like the Indian Warrior Red Cloud (Arron Villaflor) and the greedy Joaquin.
 Can Tony get himself out of trouble?
 Will he ever get back to his Nanay Eden and Michelle?
 How is the rich philanthropist-politician Gil Gante (Mura) connected to his predicament?